 Each award granted will be accompanied by documentary proof: a Diploma issued by World Bulk Wine Exhibition.
 This diploma will indicate the exact designation of the sample and the identification of the corresponding producer.

-The O.I.V.
-General Director or a competent authority shall withdraw any award granted if the labeling does not conform to the laws of the country of origin or if unfair or illegal use of an Appellation of Origin or a geographical indication is proven.
+The competent authority shall withdraw any award granted if the labeling does not conform to the laws of the country of origin or if unfair or illegal use of an Appellation of Origin or a geographical indication is proven.

 ANNEX I - WINE CATEGORIES